ycpcs/cs482-spring2021-SR/syllabus.md

 ### Additional Course Description for the Swarm Robotics Project

 This semester (Spring 2021) will be a continuation of the work that was accomplished by the CS481 Swarm Robotics team from Fall 2021, in coordination with the 2020-2021 Swarm Robotics Engineering Capstone team.
-The Swarm Robotics SW Engineeing team will continue the design and development efforts for the various software components for the Swarm Robotics project, as determined by both the SW Engineering team and then Engineering Capstone team.
+The Swarm Robotics SW Engineeing team will continue the design and development efforts for the various software components for the Swarm Robotics project, as determined by both the SW Engineering team and the Engineering Capstone team.

 You will be working in close coordination with the Swarm Robotics Engineering Capstone Team.
 As such, designated CS Senior Design team members are required to attend the Engineering Capstone Team's status meetings and Milestone Presentations and Demos.
 Some of the presentations and demos will likely be collaborative efforts betweeen the SW Engineering Team and the Engineering Capstone Team.